-- A. Hearing and Decision of Requests: The board shall hear and decide requests for special exceptions to the requirements of this ordinance only under the following circumstances: - To permit the reconstruction of a nonconforming structure or a structure containing a nonconforming use that has been damaged or destroyed by any means to the extent of more than fifty (50) percent of its replacement cost at the time prior to the damage or destruction, where the Board finds some compelling necessity requiring a continuance of the nonconforming building or use. - 2.
-To permit the erection and use of a building or the use of premises in any location by a Public Service Corporation for public utility purposes that the board deems reasonably necessary for the public convenience or welfare. - 3.
-To allow an exception to the setback requirements of any district where the strict application of the setback requirements would result in peculiar or exceptional practical difficulties upon the owner of such property as distinguished from a mere inconvenience, provided that relief can be granted without substantial detriment to the public good.
+- A. Hearing and Decision of Requests: The board shall hear and decide requests for special exceptions to the requirements of this ordinance only under the following circumstances: - To permit the reconstruction of a nonconforming structure containing a nonconforming use that has been damaged or destroyed by any means to the extent of more than fifty (50) percent of its replacement cost at the time prior to the damage or destruction, where the Board finds some compelling necessity requiring a continuance of the nonconforming building or use. - To permit the erection and use of a building or the use of premises in any location by a Public Service Corporation for public utility purposes that the board deems reasonably necessary for the public convenience or welfare. - 3.
+To allow an exception to the setback requirements of any district where the strict application of the setback requirements would result in peculiar or exceptional practical difficulties upon the owner of such property as distinguished from a mere inconvenience, provided that relief can be granted without substantial detriment to the public good. - 4.
+To allow an exception to the maximum lot width or lot depth requirements for a lot of record in an edgeyard disposition in the Z2 Sub Urban District, provided that no special exception may be granted for a lot width greater than one hundred fifty (150) feet or a lot depth greater than two hundred (200) feet.
+A request for a greater increase in lot width or lot depth for a lot of record in the Z2 District, or for a variation from the lot width or lot depth standards for a lot of record in any other district, shall only be considered by the board as a variance.